 Support Item Support Item Ref No. Description UOM Price Limit Assistance With Self-Care - Night-Time Sleepover 01_010_0107_1_1 Assistance with, or supervision of, personal tasks of daily living where overnight support is needed, but the care giver can sleep when not required to provide support.
-Each \$256.01 Assistance With Self-Care - Active Overnight - Standard 01_002_0107_1_1 Assistance with, or supervision of, personal tasks of daily living where overnight support is needed and the care giver will not have the option to sleep.
-Hour \$67.86 Assistance With Self-Care - Active Overnight - Complex 01_018_0104_1_1 Assistance with, or supervision of, personal tasks of daily living where intensive overnight support is needed and the care giver will not have the option to sleep.
-Hour \$70.79
+Each \$245.77 Assistance With Self-Care - Standard - Active Overnight 01_002_0107_1_1 Assistance with, or supervision of, personal tasks of daily living where overnight support is needed and the care giver will not have the option to sleep.
+Hour \$65.20 Assistance With Self-Care - Level 1 - Active Overnight 01_305_0104_1_1 Assistance with, or supervision of, personal tasks of daily living where overnight support is needed and the care giver will not have the option to sleep.
+Hour \$65.20 Assistance With Self-Care - Level 2 - Active Overnight 01_405_0104_1_1 Assistance with, or supervision of, personal tasks of daily living where overnight support is needed and the care giver will not have the option to sleep in circumstances where the support delivered is high intensity and a more skilled or experienced support worker is required.
+Hour \$68.47 Assistance With Self-Care - Level 3 - Active Overnight 01_505_0104_1_1 Assistance with, or supervision of, personal tasks of daily living where overnight support is needed and the care giver will not have the option to sleep in circumstances where the support delivered is very high intensity and a more skilled or experienced support worker is required.
+Hour \$71.04